 The business has to be a C corporation.
 It can’t be an S corporation and it can’t be an LLC.

 However, if you start out as an LLC then convert to a C corporation, then you could start to qualify on the date of conversion.
 It also has to be domestic.
 You can’t be incorporated in the Cayman Islands or overseas.

 The last big issue for qualification is whether the business itself qualifies.
-The easiest way to think about that is by looking at what is not a qualified business, which tend to be types of businesses that are highly service-oriented.
+The easiest way to think about that is by looking at what is not a qualified business, which tends to be the types of businesses that are highly service-oriented.

-This was done for a couple reasons.
-Number one, to incentivize investors to put their money in small businesses.
-Secondly, it was really to focus on businesses that—I don't know that we thought in these terms in 1993—but in businesses that are scalable.
-So the types of businesses that don't qualify: hotels, motels, restaurants, accounting firms, law firms.
-Those are all service oriented.
+This was done for a couple of reasons.
+First, to incentivize investors to put their money in small businesses.
+Secondly, it was really to focus on businesses that — while it’s unclear if we thought in such terms in 1993 — were scalable.
+So the types of businesses that don’t qualify: hotels, motels, restaurants, accounting firms, law firms.
+Those are all service-oriented.